markcoty/Heart-Attack-Prediction-Model/README.md

 ## Heart Attack Prediction Project

-The goal of this project is to use the data from this dataset https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset and first to perform Exploratory Data Analysis on it.
+This project will use the data from this dataset https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset.

+1. First, we will to perform Exploratory Data Analysis on the data.

-Next, we will perform hypothesis testing to try to establish evidence that certain features are strong predictors of a patient's heart attack risk.
+2. Next, we will perform hypothesis testing to try to establish evidence that certain features are strong predictors of a patient's heart attack risk.

-Finally, we will use logistic regression to build a model to predict the likelihood of a patient's having a heart attack.
+3. Finally, we will use logistic regression to build a model to predict the likelihood of a patient's having a heart attack.